awsbites/weshare.click/README.md

 exports.config = defineConfig({
   // region: 'eu-west-1', // inferred from AWS_REGION or DEFAULT_AWS_REGION (or 'eu-west-1' if not set)
   // stage: 'dev', // the name of the stage to deploy to (e.g. 'dev', 'prod')
+  // serviceName: 'weshare', // the name of the service (for resource naming)
   domain: '' // <-- ADD YOUR DOMAIN NAME HERE (e.g. 'files.weshare.click' or 'weshare.click')
 })
 ```